GhoulKingR/sinchronize/README.md

 }, 5000);
 ```

 `setTimeout` is a callback-based asynchronous function, that waits for a specified period of time to execute a function.
 In the above function call, `setTimeout` waits 5 seconds before printing "Hello" to the console.
+The anonymous function in the first argument of `setTimeout` above is called a **callback**.

 If you add the line below under `setTimeout`, the runtime prints "This is outside setTimeout" before printing "Hello":
 ```JS